 On August 16, 2022, President Biden signed into law the Inflation Reduction Act of 2022, or the IRA, sweeping legislation addressing healthcare, climate change and renewable energy incentives, and inflation, among other priorities.
 The bill includes numerous tax provisions that impact corporations, including the implementation of a corporate alternative minimum tax as well as a 1% excise tax on certain stock repurchases and economically similar transactions.
 However, REITs are excluded from the definition of an "applicable corporation" and therefore are not subject to the corporate alternative minimum tax.
 Additionally, stock repurchases by REITs are specifically excepted from the 1% excise tax.
 The Company's TRSs operate as standalone corporations and therefore could be adversely affected by the tax law changes.
-The Company's preliminary analysis of the accounting implications of the IRA result in no impact being recorded to its 2022 financial statements.
-As the Company completes its analysis of the IRA, collects and prepares necessary data, and interprets any additional guidance, it may make adjustments to the provisional amounts.
+The Company's analysis of the accounting implications of the IRA result in no impact being recorded to its 2023 financial statements.
 Technical corrections or other amendments to the IRA or administrative guidance interpreting the IRA may be forthcoming at any time.
 While the Company does not anticipate a material effect on its operations, it will continue to analyze and monitor the application of the IRA to its business.

-The following table summarizes the tax provision (benefit) recorded at the taxable subsidiary level for the years ended December 31, 2022, 2021 and 2020:
+The following table summarizes the tax provision (benefit) recorded primarily at the taxable subsidiary level for the years ended December 31, 2023, 2022 and 2021:

 Year Ended December 31,

-(in thousands) 2022 2021 2020
+(in thousands) 2023 2022 2021

-Current tax (benefit) provision:
+Current tax provision (benefit) :

-Federal \$ \$ \$ 3,275
+Federal \$ 3,4 198 \$ \$

-State (1,028) (1,768) 1,304
+State 4,9 976 (1,028) (1,768)

-Total current tax (benefit) provision (1,028) (1,768) 4,579
+Total current tax provision (benefit) 8,4 474 (1,028) (1,768)

 Deferred tax provision (benefit):

-Federal 90,916 14,851 (40,267)
+Federal 16,0 502 90,916 14,851

-State 14,325 (8,891)
+State (2,0 )98) 14,325 (8,891)

-Total deferred tax provision (benefit) 105,241 5,960 (40,267)
+Total deferred tax provision 14,: 504 105,241 5,960

-Total provision for (benefit from) income taxes \$ 104,213 \$ 4,192 \$ (35,688)
+Total provision for income taxes \$ 22,9 978 \$ 104,213 \$ 4,192

-During the year ended December 31, 2022, the Company's TRSs recognized a provision for income taxes of \$104.2 million, which was primarily due to income from MSR servicing activity and net gains recognized on MSR, offset by net losses recognized a provision for income taxes of \$4.2 million, which was primarily due to income from MSR servicing activity and gains recognized on MSR, offset by net losses recognized on derivative instruments and operating expenses.
-During the year ended December 31, 2021, the Company's TRSs recognized on MSR, offset by net losses recognized on derivative instruments and operating expenses.
-During the year ended December 31, 2020, the Company's TRSs recognized a benefit from income taxes of \$35.7 million, which was primarily due to losses recognized on MSR, offset by net gains recognized on derivative instruments held in the Company's TRSs.
+During the year ended December 31, 2023, the Company recognized a provision for income taxes of \$23.0 million, which was primarily due to net income from MSR servicing activity, offset by net losses recognized on MSR and operating expenses in the Company's TRSs.
+During the year ended December 31, 2022, the Company recognized a provision for income taxes of \$104.2 million, which was primarily due to income from MSR servicing activity and net gains recognized on MSR, offset by net losses recognized on derivative instruments and operating expenses in the Company's TRSs.
+During the year ended December 31, 2021, the Company recognized a provision for income taxes of \$4.2 million, which was primarily due to income from MSR servicing activity and net gains recognized on derivative instruments and operating expenses in the Company's TRSs.
+During the year ended December 31, 2021, the Company recognized a provision for income taxes of \$4.2 million, which was primarily due to income from MSR, offset by net losses recognized on derivative instruments and operating expenses in the Company's TRSs.

-The Company's taxable income before dividend distributions differs from its pre-tax net income for U.S. GAAP purposes primarily due to unrealized gains and losses, the deferral of capital losses for tax, the recognition of credit losses for U.S. GAAP purposes but not tax purposes, differences in timing of income recognition due to market discount and original issue discount and the calculations surrounding each.
+The Company's taxable income before dividend distributions differs from its pre-tax net income for U.S. GAAP purposes primarily due to unrealized gains and losses, the deferral of capital losses for tax, differences in timing of income recognition due to market discount and original issue discount and the calculations surrounding each, dividends paid from the Company's TRSs to the REIT, the utilization of net operating losses for tax and differences in treatment of compensation expense.
 These book to tax differences in the REIT are not reflected in the consolidated financial statements as the Company intends to retain its REIT status.